 Soak up the street art along the rue Oberkampf

-Get lost in the Marais
+Get lost in the Marais district

 Drink coffee like a local

 That Paris has a significant network of canals, some of which run underground, is a surprisingly little-known fact.
 However, the Canal Saint-Martin, which joins the Seine to the wider waterways in the 19th arrondissement, is one of the city’s most vibrant areas.
-Marin d’Eau Douce boat rentals begin at €40 for one hour on a five-person vessel and go up to €310 for a six-hour, 11-person hire.
+Boat rentals are reasonably priced, and there is also a range of cruises to choose from.